-Often when a program runs for a long time, it is not because the program performs a very long and complicated task.
+Often when a program runs for a long time it is not because it performs a very long and complicated task.
 Instead, it is often because the program processes a long sequence of simple tasks.
-For example, programs processing streaming data such as audio, video, and data packets usually carry out the same computation (e.g., the FFT transformation) on a sequence of packets.
-The computation on each packet tends to be relatively lightweight and independent from the computation for other packets.
-Programs that require user interactions display similar properties: these programs spend most of their execution time in handling user actions and the computation dedicated for each user action is usually simple.
+For example, programs processing streaming data such as audio, video, and packet data usually carry out the same computation e.g. FFT transformation on a sequence of data; the computation on each data piece tends to be relatively lightweight and independent from each other.
+Programs that require user interactions display similar properties: the programs spend most of their execution time in handling user actions and the computation dedicated for each user action is usually simple.
 Server programs deal with thousands of requests, most of which set off simple computations such as reading a file or retrieving a piece of data from a database.
 A common feature of these programs is that they are driven by events.
-Events divide a whole execution into small tasks, each one of which corresponds to handling some event.
+The events divide the whole execution into small tasks, each one of which corresponds to handling some event.
 An event is defined as one interaction between the application and the OS.
-The interaction could be in the forms of: system calls such as open, read, and mmap2; asynchronous or synchronous signals such as kill and segfault etc. These events are used to provide OS services, such as reading/writing a file/socket, to the application program or to notify something has happened.
+The interaction could be in the forms of: system calls such as open, read, and mmap2; asynchronous or synchronous signals such as kill and segfault.
+These events are used to provide OS services, for instance reading/writing a file/socket, to the application program, or to notify something has happened.